TRAPEZ.Public: Information

 How can I view my pension account?

 The personal pension account can be viewed online at any time.
-On the website www.neuespensionskonto.at, you will find the access options to the pension account via 'Finanzonline' or 'Bürgersignatur'.
-After logging in, you can also set the "subscription option" in the pension account, which will automatically inform you annually about the status of your pension account.
+On the website www.neuespensionskonto.at, you will find the access options to the pension account via 'Finanzonline' or 'ID Austria'.
+After logging in, you can also choose the "subscription option" in the pension account, which will automatically inform you annually about the status of your pension account.

 How many months of contributions do I need for an old-age pension?

-In general, at least 180 insurance months are required for an old-age pension, of which at least 84 months must be from gainful employment.
+In general, at least 180 insurance months are required for an old-age pension, of which at least 84 months (7 years) must be from gainful employment.
 Certain periods (e.g., care of relatives) are considered equivalent to periods of employment.
-For more information in German, see the website of the Pension Insurance Institution: Old-age pension.
+For more information in German, please visit the website of the Pension Insurance Institution: Old-age pension.

 Can I continue to work after retirement age?